quiltdata/quilt/docs/walkthrough/editing-a-package.md

-The first parameter to these functions is the *logical key*, which will determine where the file lives within the package.So after running the commands above our package will look like this:
+The first parameter to these functions is the *logical key*, which will determine where the file lives within the package.
+So after running the commands above our package will look like this:
 <!--pytest-codeblocks:cont-->